Fixed income monthly investor update – May 2021

 Emerging market bond spreads

-We are maintaining a reduced level of overall credit risk, selectively positioning across the segments of the market that should still benefit from strong investor demand and a steadily improving macroeconomic backdrop.
+We are maintaining a reduced level of overall credit risk, relative to earlier this year, selectively positioning across the segments of the market that should still benefit from strong investor demand and a steadily improving macroeconomic backdrop.
 Cyclical sectors, select Covid-19-sensitive segments and pockets of lower-quality securities offer value, but security selection and our comfort around issuer fundamentals will dictate our exposures.

-While the macroeconomic outlook is relatively constructive due to vaccine roll-out, we feel much of the good news has already been priced in by the market.
+While the macroeconomic outlook is relatively constructive due to vaccine roll-out, we feel much of the good news has already been priced in by the market and there is a risk that markets could overshoot and tighten further, although spreads are close to their highest levels of the last 10 years.

 The value of investments, and the income from them, may fall or rise and investors may get back less than they invested.